 In addition to the upland bird species individually considered PBF for the Project and listed above, a wide variety of additional upland migratory bird species could potentially occur within the Project area, and are collectively considered a PBF under EBRD PBF criterion iii, as substantial impacts would be of concern to a broad set of scientific and conservation stakeholders, were they to occur.
-Included in this multispecies category are many species of songbirds (order Passeriformes), as well as numerous raptors with low conservation sensitivity (orders Accipitriformes, Falconiformes), owls (order Strigiformes), nightjars (order Caprimulgiformes), swifts (order Apodiformes), woodpeckers and allies (order Piciformes), kingfishers and allies (order Coraciiformes), cuckoos (order Cuculiformes), upland fowl (order Galliformes) and others.
-Most such species generally have low potential to be impacted by the Project, particularly the species in this category that are highly associated with forests, or other habitats that are not represented within the Project area.
-However, more significant impacts, including displacement, habitat loss, and/or disturbance may be expected for a small set of upland bird species that utilize flat, relatively open steppe or agricultural habitats for breeding and/or wintering habitat.
+Included in this multispecies category are many species of songbirds (order Passeriformes), as well as several vultures and numerous raptors with low conservation sensitivity (orders Accipitriformes, Falconiformes), owls (order Strigiformes), nightjars (order Caprimulgiformes), swifts (order Apodiformes), woodpeckers and allies (order Piciformes), kingfishers and allies (order Coraciiformes), cuckoos (order Cuculiformes), Most such species generally have low potential to be impacted by the Project, particularly the species in this category that are highly associated with forests, or other habitats that are not represented within the Project area.
+However, more significant impacts, including displacement, habitat loss, and/or disturbance may be expected for a small set of upland bird species that utilise flat, relatively open sandy coastal habitats for breeding and/or wintering habitat.

-Over the course of the bird transect baseline surveys conducted in spring, 2024 at the Project site, 27 species in this category were observed at the site, including four raptor species, one upland fowl species, and a wide variety of songbirds (order Passeriformes) and similar bird taxa.
-The only species in this category observed over the course of these surveys with elevated status on either the IUCN global redlist or the national red data book of Azerbaijan was Black Francolin (IUCN LC, Azeri NT), documented in two separate observations of single individual birds during the spring bird transect surveys.
-All of the species in this category documented at the site are relatively abundant species with large geographic distributions and large global populations, and most are species with an affinity, or at least tolerance for utilizing habitats with a high level of human alteration and/or disturbance.
+Over the course of the bird transect baseline surveys conducted in spring, 2024 at the Project site, 30 species in this category were observed at the site, including 4 raptor species, one owl, and a wide variety of songbirds (order Passeriformes) and similar bird taxa.
+During the Little Bustard surveys, one additional species in this category was observed (a single observation of a single Eurasian Griffon).
+The only species in this category observed over the course of these surveys with elevated status on either the IUCN global redlist or the national red data book of Azerbaijan is Eurasian Griffon (IUCN LC, Azeri VU).
+All of the species in this category documented at the site are relatively abundant species with large geographic distributions and large global populations, and most are species with an affinity, or at least tolerance for utilising habitats with a high level of human alteration and/or disturbance.
 None are considered highly sensitive species.
 A variety of species in this category are likely to experience temporary and/or permanent displacement/disturbance impacts, and some species, particularly those that breed and/or overwinter on the site, will experience a habitat loss impact, caused by the installation of PV solar panels and associated infrastructure on the site.
-However, this impact is not considered to be biologically significant for any species that have been documented inhabiting the site.
+However, this impact is not considered to be biologically significant for any species in this category, or to the category as a whole, due to the low sensitivity of the bird species that have been documented inhabiting the site.